 The GROW Jamestown Front Garden Recognition Program is a way to acknowledge city gardeners who contribute to the curb appeal of Jamestown’s neighborhoods—and to encourage everyone to take part in making Jamestown a more beautiful place.
 The program began in 2011 with the distribution of 250 small garden signs to gardeners who were nominated by the public.

-In Fall of 2017, Jamestown’s 12,000 front yards will be canvassed by a team of volunteers who will distribute over 500 garden signs.
+In the summer of 2018, Jamestown’s 12,000 front yards will be canvassed by a team of volunteers who will distribute over 825 garden signs.
 Here’s how it works:

 - The city has been divided into 37 sections with each section containing approximately 325 front yards.